Tongal: History

-Founding and business model (2007-2009)
+Founding and business model (2007–2009)

 Tongal was founded by James DeJulio, Rob Salvatore, and Mark Burrell, who first began developing the business model after a conversation in June 2007.
 Initially formed in 2009 "in a New York hotel room," Tongal went live and launched its first video project, related to Comedy.com, on May 20, 2009.
 Tongal hired its first employee in October 2009, and two months later the community had 1,000 members.

 As a crowdsourcing company for creative work, Tongal states that its mission is to "bring the world's creative work to the world's creative talent."
 The founders selected the name Tongal as an anagram of "Galton," referring to the social scientist Sir Francis Galton.
-He had been highlighted in James Surowiecki's novel The Wisdom of Crowds, which posits that a diverse collection of people is likely to make certain decisions and predictions better than individuals or even experts.
+He had been highlighted in James Surowiecki's book The Wisdom of Crowds, which posits that a diverse collection of people is likely to make certain decisions and predictions better than individuals or even experts.
 The opening anecdote relates Galton's surprise when a crowd at market tried to guess the weight of an ox, and their averaged guesses proved accurate.
 The story would inspire Tongal's ox logo.

-Early growth (2010-2013)
+Early growth (2010–2013)

 The "pitch phase" of Tongal debuted on March 16, 2010, and marked the first "tournament style" project for the company.
 In September 2010, the company was named to the PepsiCo10 for being one of "the 10 most innovative start ups in social media."
 Among other projects, in August 2011 the Tongal video "Stuck on Duck Video Project" by David Brashear went viral, and for a time was the tenth most viewed video on Vimeo.

 In early 2012, the company launched its 100th project and shortly after, in February 2012 Tongal began a long-term partnership with LEGO.
 The following month Tongal began working with Pringles and P&G, and in April 2012 Tongal relocated to Marina del Rey in Santa Monica, California.
 In December 2012, Tongal raised funds from Insight Venture Partners.

 Tongal notably aired a Speed Stick commercial on February 3, 2013 during the Super Bowl.
 Titled "Unattended Laundry" and a part of Speed Stick's "Handle It Campaign," it was listed at No. 12 on a ranking of the top 2013 Super Bowl ads by The Kellogg School of Management.
 On May 4, 2013, Tongal opened a new headquarters in Santa Monica.
 In October 2013, a Tongal office was opened in the United Kingdom.
 A New York City office opened in January 2014.